tasosvittas/Genetic-Sudoku-Solver/README.md

 ## Overview

 This project implements a Genetic Algorithm to solve Sudoku puzzles.
 Genetic Algorithms are a type of evolutionary algorithm inspired by natural selection, and they are particularly effective for optimization problems like Sudoku.
-This solver demonstrates how computational intelligence can tackle challenging puzzles with elegance and efficiency.

 ## Requirements